-- use of systems, applications, websites or other mechanisms that bypass the filtering or other safeguards employed; - uploading, downloading or transmitting commercial software or any copyrighted materials belonging to third parties, without the necessary licensing permissions - revealing or publicising confidential or proprietary information (e.g. financial/personal information, databases, computer/network access codes and passwords); - creating or propagating computer viruses or other harmful files; - carrying out sustained or instantaneous high-volume network traffic; (downloading/uploading files) that causes network congestion and hinders others in their use of the internet. - 12.0 This also applies to students' use of personal mobile technology devices to and from school and whilst on school premises.
+- use of systems, applications, websites or other mechanisms that bypass the filtering or other safeguards employed; - the use of Artificial Intelligence (AI) tools to create harmful, misleading, or inappropriate content - uploading, downloading or transmitting commercial software or any copyrighted materials belonging to third parties, without the necessary licensing permissions - revealing or publicising confidential or proprietary information (e.g. financial/personal information, databases, computer/network access codes and passwords); - creating or propagating computer viruses or other harmful files; - carrying out sustained or instantaneous high-volume network traffic; (downloading/uploading files) that causes network congestion and hinders others in their use of the internet. - 12.0 This also applies to students' use of personal mobile technology devices to and from school and whilst on school premises.